VocalZero/VocalZero/README.md

 Your reliable data about the COVID pandemic in Germany.
 The most up-to-date data daily at the same time and place.

 #### ATOMIC.RADIO
-The future of radio is here. https://atomic.radio/
+The future of radio is here.
+Experience 12 Spaces with non-stop music you'll love. https://atomic.radio/